My Hero Academia: World Heroes' Mission: Music

 Yuki Hayashi was revealed to be composing My Hero Academia: World Heroes' Mission in March 2021, after previously doing so for My Hero Academia anime series and the franchise's films My Hero Academia: Two Heroes (2018) and Heroes Rising.
 In June 2021, Asian Kung-Fu Generation was revealed to be performing the theme music for the film titled "Empathy" (エンパシー).
 The following month, the 35th issue of Weekly Shōnen Jump magazine revealed the insert song in the film titled "Flowers" (フラワーズ), also performed by the same band.
 The film's original soundtrack was released in Japan by Toho Animation Records and in the United States by Milan Records on August 6, 2021.

 Milan Records released the soundtrack on vinyl records in the United States in July 2022.
 That month, Anime Limited announced the release of the soundtrack on vinyl records in the United Kingdom and Ireland.
 Selected tracks from the soundtrack were remastered and included in the album My Hero Academia (Soundtrack Selection 2021–2023), which was released digitally in March 2023.

 Marketing

 A teaser trailer and the key visual drawn by Umakoshi for My Hero Academia: World Heroes' Mission were released in March 2021.
 A new visual for the film was released in June 2021.
 A bonus manga by Horikoshi titled My Hero Academia Vol. World Heroes was given to the first one million people who viewed the film in theaters in Japan.
 It was also given to the moviegoers who saw the film in theaters in the United States.
-A novel based on the film written by Anri Takahashi was published in Japan by Shueisha on August 6, 2021.
+A novel based on the film written by Anri Yoshi was published in Japan by Shueisha on August 6, 2021.

 Promotional partners for the film included the sushi restaurant chain Kura Sushi; Tsutaya, which released their membership card T Card with designs based on Midoriya, Bakugo, and Todoroki; the bento take-out chain Hokka Hokka Tei; the steakhouse Ikinari Steak; the variety store Thank You Mart; the karaoke brand Joysound; and Good Smile Company, which released Nendoroids of Midoriya, Bakugo, and Todoroki wearing their stealth suits in the film.